Dreeam-qwq/Gale/README.md

 ## About

-Gale is a fork of [Paper](https://github.com/PaperMC/Paper) with reliable and non-gameplay-changing performance enhancements.
+Gale is a fork of [Paper](https://github.com/PaperMC/Paper) with reliable and non-gameplay-changing performance improvements.

 ## Benefits